Today I want to tell you about this beautiful little village which we came across by pure chance a few days ago.

 Luckily, on both sides of the road between the two gates of the bridge, there were parking spaces provided for people to stop, get out and simply admire the gorgeous view.

 Mincio’s clear waters ran really fast below us.
 We could see a couple of white swans carefully going through their grooming routine right in the middle of the river.

 The mills seemed to be functioning, too.
-But, instead of milling flour or any other such thing, from our high point it looked like they had been turned into restaurants and eateries and people were sitting round the tables outside.
+But, instead of milling flour or any other such thing, from our high point, it looked like they had been turned into restaurants and eateries and people were sitting around the tables outside.
 Really tall reeds were growing on the shores of the river below our feet.

 It was really beautiful to see it all, whilst leaning against the ancient masonry of the bridge’s gate.
 Italy has this uncanny habit of surprising you with breathtaking places – small villages and one-of-a-kind sights.
 You just need to venture outside of the main cities and large tourist areas to experience encounters which can inspire the poet in you.

 Back in the car, we followed the road leading down to the old mills.